 Here’s everything you need to know about getting rid of your used electronics at Staples without putting them in the trash.

 What does Staples accept for recycling?

-Items not accepted include alkaline batteries, appliances, floor-model printers and copiers, kitchen electronics, lamps or bulbs, large servers, large speakers, non-rechargeable lithium batteries, smoke detectors and televisions.
+Items not accepted include alkaline batteries in most states, appliances, floor-model printers and copiers, kitchen electronics, lamps or bulbs, large servers, large speakers, non-rechargeable lithium batteries, smoke detectors, televisions and vaporizers.